jdbnet/docs/docs.jdbnet.co.uk/docs/Proxmox/Migrate-HyperV-VM-to-Proxmox.md

 - ```/root/vmname-data.vhdx``` is the file path of your vhdx file
 - ```local-zfs``` is the name of the storage pool you want to put the disk image on
 - ```--format raw``` specifies the disk image file type you want.
 If using ZFS to store your disk image use ```raw```.
 If using EXT4 then use ```qcow2```

+You then just need to go into the VM's Hardware tab and attach the disk to the VM by double clicking it